 The Best Cocktail Bars in Seattle

-This dark, intimate destination is a go-to for serious drinkers thanks to creative concoctions like the rum/ Campari/ pineapple Jungle Bird, or the rum-based Gunpowder Punch, which also features gin, citrus, turbinado sugar, "old world spices," and actual gunpowder.
+This dark, intimate destination is a fixture on 2nd street, and a go-to for serious drinkers thanks to creative concoctions like the rum blend/ Campari/ pineapple Jungle Bird, or the rum-based Gunpowder Punch, which also features gin, citrus, turbinado sugar, "old world spices", and actual gunpowder.
 Seriously.

-One of the best cocktail/whiskey bars in America, this Cap Hill joint offers 1) the largest selection of American whiskey in the world, 2) a 94-page spirits menu, and 3) space-age devices like centrifuges with which to make cocktails with.
-But all of that is overshadowed by its apothecary-style space, where every piece of wood (and there’s LOTS of it) is stained with Angostura bitters.
+One of the best cocktail/whiskey bars in America, this Cap Hill joint offers 1) the largest selection of American whiskey in the world, 2) a 94-page spirits menu, and 3) space-age devices like centrifuges to make cocktails with, but all of that is overshadowed by its apothecary-style space where every piece of wood (and there’s LOTS of it) is stained with Angostura bitters.

-This coffee shop/ sushi restaurant/ speakeasy is run by a guy who's presided over the Washington State Bartenders Guild, and served as vice president of the Washington Distillers Guild, so it's got a lot to live up to cocktail-wise.
-And it does, namely by making everything it can from "scratch" (they hand-squeeze juice when you order), or with dozens of house-made ingredients ranging from bitters to tinctures, syrups, and infusions.
+This coffee shop/ sushi restaurant/ speakeasy is run by a guy who's been President of the Washington State Bartender’s Guild and Vice President of the Washington Distillers’ Guild, so it's got a lot to live up to cocktail-wise.
+And it does, namely by making everything it can from scratch (they hand squeeze juice when your order), or with dozens of housemade ingredients ranging from bitters, to tinctures, syrups, and infusions.

-This recent addition to Broadway’s bar scene boasts a smart and mature drink menu centered around Italian amari: aperitifs, digestifs, and fernets, etc., and a spectacular space in which to enjoy them, with a dark tin ceiling, a beautiful chandelier, and an oversized patio with a retractable roof that might be one of Seattle's best outdoor drinking spots.
+We once named this Broadway tavern Seattle's best cocktail bar thanks to its smart and mature drink menu centered around Italian amari: aperitifs, digestifs, and fernets, etc., and a spectacular space in which to enjoy them.
+Read: a dark tin ceiling, a beautiful chandelier, and an oversized patio with a retractable roof that might be one of Seattle's best outdoor drinking spots.

-The secret's been out on this speakeasy-style bar in a Belltown alley for the better part of a decade.
-It makes some of the best cocktails in the city (like the bourbon/ fig & maple syrup/ lemon juice Death Star), all in a tiny, two-level space with a tin ceiling, and, surprise… an actual bathtub in the middle of the floor.
+This joint can still be a little hard to find thanks to its mostly unmarked entrance in an alley between 1st and 2nd streets, but the secret's been out on this speakeasy-style bar in a Belltown alley for more than a decade.
+It makes some of the best cocktails in the city (the bourbon/ fig & maple syrup/ lemon juice Death Star, etc.), all in a tiny, two level space with a tin ceiling, and (surprise)… an actual bathtub in the middle of the floor.

-A stunning apothecary-style spot from a crew whose past credits include places like King's Hardware, Rudy's, and Ace Hotel, Percy's is serving up a sophisticated selection of eats (confit chicken leg with slow-roasted carrots, wilted pea vines, and sweet corn purée), and drinks that, as the parsley, sage, rosemary, and thyme-infused gin-based Garfunkel demonstrates, are practically works of...
+A stunning apothecary-style spot from crew whose past credits include places like King's Hardware, Rudy's, and The Ace Hotel, Percy's is serving up a sophisticated selection of eats (confit chicken leg with slow-roasted carrots, wilted pea vines & sweet corn purée), and drinks that, as the parsley-sage-rosemary-&-thyme infused gin-based Garfunkel demonstrates, are practically works of...
 Art.